loresoft/loresoft.github.io/_posts/2018-12-10-Generate-ASP-NET-Web-API.md

 ## Initialize Configuration

 Entity Framework Core Generator has many options available to customize the generated output.
 The `initialize` command is used to create the configuration yaml file and optionally set the database [connection string](https://efg.loresoft.com/en/latest/connectionString/).
-Update [configuration file](https://efg.loresoft.com/en/latest/configuration/) to configure the generated output.
+Update the [configuration file](https://efg.loresoft.com/en/latest/configuration/) to configure the generated output.

 The following command will create an initial `generation.yaml` configuration file as well as setting a user secret to store the connection string.